itsnakhwanm/asifsubtitle/docs/fixing_single-word_captions_or_sloptitles.md

 1. Select the single-word caption (as before).
 2. Check any punctuation at the end of word on the previous caption. **You must ensure no punctuation at the end of word on the previous caption!**
 3. Since the current caption has a long word, take at least a word or a few words at the end of the previous caption.
-You can use Ctrl-X (or Cmd-X on MacOS) or right click the texts, then click "Cut".
+You can use Ctrl-X (or Cmd-X on Mac) or right click the texts, then click "Cut".
 4. Move the words to the first of the current caption.
-You can use Ctrl-V (or Cmd-V on MacOS) or right click at the top-left in text dialog, then click "Paste".
+You can use Ctrl-V (or Cmd-V on Mac) or right click at the top-left in text dialog, then click "Paste".

 C. For a single-word caption that does not have any punctuation: